Destaq/destaq.github.io/_posts/2022-09-19-free-porkbun-emails.md

    - Check "Treat as an alias"
 4. Click "Next Step".
 Keep this tab open for now.

-## Step 4: Authenticate your domain with SendGrid

-1. In SendGrid, navigate to the authentication section for your custom domain.
-2. Copy the provided CNAME records and add them to your domain registrar (Porkbun).

-## Step 5: Generate SendGrid API key
+## Step 4: Generate SendGrid API key

 1. In SendGrid, go to Settings > API Keys.
 2. Create a new API key with "Mail Send" full access permission.
 3. Copy the generated API key (you won't be able to see it again).

-## Step 6: Configure SMTP settings in Gmail
+## Step 5: Configure SMTP settings in Gmail

 In the Gmail "Add another email address" window, enter the following SMTP settings: